 In evaluating Guideline F cases, the Appeal Board has stressed the importance of a "meaningful track record" that includes evidence of actual debt reduction through voluntary payment of debts.
 ISCR Case No. 07-06482 at 2-3 (App.
 Bd.
 May 21, 2008) (internal citations omitted).
-In Applicant's case, his lack of demonstrated responsible efforts in addressing his SOR-listed consumer obligations preclude favorable findings and conclusions with respect to his security clearance application.
+In Applicant's case, his lack of demonstrated responsible efforts in addressing his SOR-listed tax and consumer obligations preclude favorable findings and conclusions with respect to his security clearance application.
 See ISCR Case No. 05-11366 at 4 n.9 (App.
 Bd.
 Jan.
 12, 2007) (citing ISCR Case No. 99-0462 at 4 (App.
 Bd.
 Nov.
 29, 2005).

 Whole-person assessment is unfavorable to Applicant.
-He has shown insufficient progress to date in addressing his delinquent consumer debts covered in the SOR.
+He has shown insufficient progress to date in addressing his delinquent federal and state tax debts and consumer accounts covered in the SOR.
 His actions to date reflect a lack of financial responsibility and judgment and raise unresolved questions about his trustworthiness, reliability, and ability to protect classified information.
 See AG ¶ 18.
-More documented information about his inability to pay or otherwise resolve his delinquent consumer debts and demonstrate financial progress is necessary to mitigate financial concerns under the financial guideline and consideration of the whole-person to mitigate security concerns.
+More documented information about his inability to pay or otherwise resolve his delinquent federal and state taxes and consumer debts and demonstrate financial progress is needed to mitigate financial concerns under the financial guideline and consideration of the whole-person to mitigate security concerns.

-Taking into account all of the documented facts and circumstances surrounding Applicant's consumer debt accruals that he has failed to pay or resolve to date, Applicant has failed to demonstrate enough probative efforts to mitigate financial concerns.
+Taking into account all of the documented facts and circumstances surrounding Applicant's federal and state tax and consumer debt accruals that he has failed to pay or resolve to date, Applicant has failed to demonstrate enough probative efforts to mitigate financial concerns.
 Conclusions are warranted that his finances are insufficiently stabilized at this time to meet minimum eligibility requirements for holding a security clearance.

-Unfavorable conclusions are entered with respect to the allegations covered by subparagraphs 1.a through 1.i of the SOR.
+Unfavorable conclusions are entered with respect to the allegations covered by subparagraphs 1.a through 1.h of the SOR.
 Eligibility to hold a security clearance under the facts and circumstances of this case is not consistent with the national interest.